-This Information Circular is furnished in connection with the solicitation of proxies by and on behalf of the management of CONQUEST RESOURCES LIMITED (the "Corporation" or "Conquest") for use at the Annual and Special Meeting of Shareholders of the Corporation (the "Meeting") to be held on Monday, June 19, 2023 at 2:00 PM (Toronto time) for the purposes set out in the accompanying notice of meeting.
-In addition to the use of the mails, proxies may be solicited by Officers ("Officers"), Directors ("Directors") and regular employees of the Corporation by telephone.
-The cost of such solicitation will be borne by the Corporation.
+This Information Circular is furnished in connection with the solicitation of proxies by and on behalf of the management of CONQUEST RESOURCES LIMITED (the "Company" or "Conquest") for use at the Annual and Special Meeting of Shareholders of the Company (the "Meeting") to be held on Thursday, June 12, 2025 at the registered office of the Company, 181 University Avenue, Suite 1413, Toronto, Ontario, M5H 3M7 for the purposes set out in the accompanying notice of meeting.
+In addition to the use of the mails, proxies may be solicited by Officers ("Officers"), Directors ("Directors") and regular employees of the Company by telephone.
+The cost of such solicitation will be borne by the Company.